-Like every other accounting firm, yours is likely under growing pressure to transform the way it interacts with clients.
+Like every other firm, yours is likely under growing pressure to transform the way it interacts with clients.
 From the use of client-facing and internal technology to positioning your firm through differentiation, the way we do business is changing.
 It doesn’t help that the market feels saturated, considering the nearly 1.25 million accountants and auditors in the United States.
-That makes it difficult to stand out.
-Yet that is exactly what your firm must do to survive and thrive.
+That makes accounting firm business development essential in order to to stand out, survive and thrive.
 Here are opportunities to do just that.

 1. Develop Deeper Relationships

 At any given moment, about a third of accounting firm clients are considering switching firms, according to a recent survey by the Aberdeen Group.
 It’s a well-known fact that it’s far more cost effective to keep a client than to bring on a new one.
 In fact, it’s also quite lucrative to do so.
 It turns out that firms with satisfied customers expect an average of 7% higher revenues in the coming year.

 No wonder so many accounting firms are exploring ways to introduce new services.

 What new services can your firm offer now and in the future with some upfront planning?